zangobot/exebenchmark/README.md

 ## Temporal Evaluation
 The temporal evaluation can be performed using the script [temporal_evaluation.py](temporal_evaluation.py).
 The script loads the configuration file [temporal_analysis.json](configurations/SPEAKEASY/temporal_analysis.json), containing the models, the temporal bins to test, the path of the [Speakeasy metadata](configurations/SPEAKEASY/all_metadata.csv) and the output path.
-The metadata files reports the hashes, the timestamp, the family and the labels of samples.
+The metadata files reports the hashes, the local path, the timestamp, the family and the labels of samples.
+In the uploaded file, the local path column is not specified and must be filled by the user.
 The script uses the [evaluator interface](evaluators/evaluator.py), which initializes the models and performs inference.
 The script uses GPU if available, besides when testing EmberGBDT.